-I launched Climate Seasons because I believe that long-form radio is a powerful way to communicate during fraught and complicated times.
+I created the Climate Seasons radio series because I believe long-form radio is a powerful way to communicate during fraught and complicated times.

-A former radio journalist in New York City from 1997 to 2002, I contributed to NPR-affiliate WNYC Radio’s Morning Edition programming.
-I collaborated twice with its documentary unit.
-One of our projects garnered an Edward R. Murrows regional award for best news documentary.
-In a career highlight, I was lead producer of a sixty-minute special program illustrating the psychological aftermath of the September 11th attacks, six months on.
+A former radio journalist in New York City from 1997 to 2002, I contributed to NPR-affiliate WNYC Radio and collaborated twice with its documentary unit: I was associate producer on a thirty-minute special that earned an Edward R. Murrows regional award for best news documentary.
+I produced an innovative sixty-minute special program illustrating the immediate psychological aftermath of the September 11th attacks (description HERE and audio HERE.)

 A cause-driven public health advocate, I worked throughout the 1990’s to quell the raging HIV/AIDS epidemic among New York City’s injecting drug users — and in the 2000’s on vaccine access, antibiotic misuse, and other public health challenges.